-Due to the previous and currently proposed reductions of data acquisition crews and lower utilization rates, we anticipate a reduction in operating revenues and operating costs in calendar 2009, and possibly beyond, depending on future market prices for oil and natural gas and the level of domestic exploration spending.
+Due to the reductions in the number of active data acquisition crews and lower utilization rates, we have experienced a reduction in operating revenues and operating costs since the beginning of calendar 2009, and we anticipate that such reductions will continue to the end of calendar 2009, and possibly beyond, depending on future market prices for oil and natural gas and the level of domestic exploration spending.
 The markets for oil and natural gas have been very volatile and are likely to continue to be volatile in the future, and we can make no assurances as to future levels of domestic exploration, commodity prices, or demand for our services.
 A significant sustained drop in oil prices and a continued weakness in natural gas prices or the inability of our clients to secure funding for new exploration projects would have a further negative impact on demand for our services.
-Because substantially all of our current clients are focused on the exploration for and production of natural gas, continued weakness in the price of natural gas in particular would have a negative effect on the demand for our services.
+Because a majority of our current clients are focused on the exploration for and production of natural gas, continued weakness in the price of natural gas in particular has had and may continue to have a negative effect on the demand for our services.
+However, in recent months we have experienced an increase in demand for our services in several oil producing basins and approximately 30% of our active crews are working in oil producing regions.

-In light of current market difficulties, we are focusing our efforts on reducing costs, limiting capital expenditures to necessary maintenance requirements, and maintaining our financial strength.
+In light of current market difficulties, we are focusing our efforts on reducing costs, limiting capital expenditures to necessary maintenance requirements and maintaining our financial strength.
 Equipment and key personnel from crews taken out of service will be redeployed on remaining crews as needed or otherwise remain available for rapid expansion of crew count as demand and market conditions dictate in the future.
-While our revenues are mainly affected by the level of client demand for our services, our revenues are also affected by the pricing for our services that we negotiate with our clients and the productivity of our data acquisition crews, including factors such as crew downtime related to inclement weather, delays in acquiring land access permits, or equipment failure.
+While our revenues are mainly affected by the level of client demand for our services, our revenues are also affected by the pricing for our services that we negotiate with our clients and the productivity of our data acquisition crews, including factors such as crew downtime related to inclement weather, delays in acquiring land access permits or equipment failure.
 Consequently, our efforts to negotiate favorable contract terms in our supplemental service agreements, to mitigate access permit delays and to improve overall crew productivity may partially offset the impact of anticipated revenue reductions.
+Although our clients may cancel their service contracts on short notice, our current order book reflects commitment levels sufficient to maintain operation of our ten data acquisition crews through the end of fiscal 2009.